tsukinoko-kun/ClayMan/Readme.md

 - Manages Clay_Strings to allow for std::string usage.
 - Provides handy utility functions for configuration parameters.
 - Allows to still use classic Clay layout macros.
-- Holds closely to Clay's original API.
+- Holds closely to Clay's original macro API.
 - Provides several flexible ways to create your layout:

 Pass params and child-lambda: